brejdol/networkundertaker/_posts/2022-10-13-War-Stories-1.md

 "Well, maybe, we didn't get much info at all before."
 "I will call a guy that can follow you on-site, the security training class you attended is for the construction workers only.
 You are going to be in the data center, it is not a hard-hat area any more."

 A bit annoyed with all this confusion, we waited for the on-site guy outside the central office.
 At least the sun was shining, it was a nice day, early summer, warm.
 The guy arrived, looking like your typical carpenter or builder.
-He just laughed when we told him how we spent the last day.
+He just laughed when we told him about the confusion, and how we spent the last day.

-"Well then gentlemen, I will take you to the data center".
+"Well then gentlemen, there is no confusion here.
+I will take you to the data center".
 We walked to the site, got past the guards, walked over the railway yard to a big building out in nowhere - Just railway tracks all around it.
 "So, what are you guys supposed to do here?" he asked.
 "We don't know yet, exactly.
 I guess we'll have to call someone when we have checked the DC out.
 We are supposed to do some work on the network core" I replied.
 "Network?" he said and gave us an odd look.
-We continued to walk up to the DC, in silence.
+We continued to walk up to the DC in silence.
 He unlocked the door and let us in.

-Inside there were complete darkness.
+Inside there was complete darkness.
 He lit his flashlight.
 "Well, you see..." he started.
 "The building is done, all equipment is racked and connected, but the building was setup with temporary electrical feeds during the construction.
 When all building work was done, these feeds were removed.
-Since the DC will draw a lot of power, it has its own feeds from outside the track area, and they have not been connected yet."
+Since the DC will draw a lot of power, it has its own discrete feeds from outside the track area, and they have not been connected yet."

 He moved his flashlight, pointing at the wall.
 In the wall, there was a niche where four huge 64 amp cables, each around eight inches thick protruded out.
 The mains weren't connected...

 He gave us a flashlight tour around the building, and showed us the different DC rooms.
 Everything was there, core chassis were racked, connected, there was cooling units, raised floor, fire extinguisher in the ceiling.
 Racks upon racks filled with servers, SANs, interconnects, etc. It looked like a brand new data center.
 Except without any power.

 That concluded our first visit to this site.
+Two days spent, no work done.
 More to come.